blissfuljuan/it342-g01-mid2425/journal/journal.md

 6/4/2025

 What I Learned today:
-Today I learned how to (properly) do the activity and see how exactly this might work now
+Today I learned that on my computer, git commit can only save and submit one instance at a time as indicated by the off numbering scheme.

 What I'm still confused about:
-I would like to know the difference between commiting when only one file is added into commit versus multiple, is this merely an inefficient way for this?
-(If this gets through that would confirm I have been doing things inefficiently.)
+I would like to know if there is a more efficient way to send multiple of these at once, or perhaps a way to send multiple of these types of files at once.